Convex-Dev/design/cad/024_data_lattice/README.md

 ## Overview

+The Data Lattice is the data substrate of the Convex ecosystem, designed for high volume storage, massive scalability and content delivery at scale.

-Convex maintains data as part of the operation of the CVM (on-chain).
-It is possible to build decentralised solutions using these capabilities alone which we call a "pure dApp".
-This approach is sufficient for many use cases, however more sophisticated decentralised applications are likely to require additional data sources (off-chain).
+Convex maintains data as part of the operation of the CVM global state (on-chain).
+It is possible to build decentralised solutions using these capabilities alone which we call a "pure dApp", which is sufficient for many use cases.
+However, more sophisticated decentralised applications are likely to require additional data sources (off-chain).
 We call such applications "hybrid dApps".

-While off-chain data can be provided in many different ways, including via tradition Web 2.0 server infrastructure, there is a compelling case for a more powerful decentralised storage solution to support hybrid dApps on Convex
+While off-chain data can be provided in many different ways, including via traditional Web 2.0 server infrastructure, there is a compelling case for a more powerful decentralised storage solution to support hybrid dApps on Convex

 ## Rationale